Gorpinchenko/webserv/README.md

 # webserv

-### This is a project in which i write my own HTTP server.
+### This is a project in which we write our own HTTP server.

 This is when i finally understand why a URL starts with HTTP